StackVista/stackstate-docs/setup/cli/cli-comparison.md

 StackState has a new CLI!
 The new CLI has many advantages and a few notable differences.

+{% hint style="info" %}
-The old CLI has been renamed to `stac` and eventually the new CLI will fully replace the `stac` CLI.
+The old CLI has been renamed to `stac`.
+In a future release of StackState, the new CLI will fully replace the `stac` CLI.
 Most commands will be ported to the new CLI, but some will be deprecated.
 See [CLI commands](#cli-commands) for an up-to-date overview of the port process.
+{% endhint %}

-## Advantages
+## Advantages of the new CLI

 The new StackState CLI has been built for a reason.
 Here are the major advantages of switching: